hku-systems/cronus/README.md

 ### Major Claims

 1. Cronus supports general accelerators (GPU) and programs (Experiment 1 and Experiment 2)
-2. Cronus incurs a low performance overhead compared with OPTEE (Experiment 1-1 and Experiment 1-2)
+2. Cronus incurs a low performance overhead compared with OPTEE (TrustZone) (Experiment 1-1 and Experiment 1-2)
 3. Cronus is much faster than HIX-Trustzone (Experiment 1-1 and 1-3)
 4. Cronus's spatial sharing of GPU improves performance during resource (GPU) contention (experiment 3)